 In addition to its rich fire service history, BFD has been an Emergency Medical Services (EMS) provider for over 40 years.
 BFD’s paramedic program began on August 19, 1974, when nine firefighters entered a five month paramedic training program.
 On January 20, 1975, Squad 4 was placed into service followed by Paramedic Engine 4 on March 29, 1976.
 BFD’s Advanced Life Support (ALS) capabilities were further enhanced on February 1, 1978 when Squad 5 was put into service.
 BFD assumed full control of ALS delivery in 1979 by taking over the transportation component, converting both Squads into rescue ambulances (RA).
-The third RA, RA 11, was placed into service on September 15, 1999 in order to handle the steady increase of EMS calls and to better serve the citizens of Burbank.
-In 1993, Burbank Fire Paramedics piloted field treatment protocols, setting the standard for efficient, clinically effective field care for Los Angeles County’s EMS practice.
-These field protocols are now being utilized by 10 fire departments within the County.
-With the introduction of paramedic services in the 1970s, BFD continues to provide high quality, state-of-the-art care to its citizens and those who work in and visit Burbank.
+The third RA, RA 11, was placed into service on September 15, 1999.
+In 1993 Burbank Fire Paramedics piloted field treatment protocols, setting the standard for efficient, clinically effective field care for Los Angeles County’s EMS practice.
 The EMS program delivered by BFD is recognized as one of the best in the State of California.

 BFD has six fire stations and a training center.
-First line emergency response apparatus include six Engine Companies, two Truck Companies, three Paramedic Rescue Ambulances, a Hazardous Materials Response Vehicle, a Water Tender, a Brush Patrol and a Battalion Chief Command Vehicle.
+Frontline emergency response apparatus include six Engine Companies, two Truck Companies, three Paramedic RA’s, a HazMat Response Vehicle, a Water Tender, a Brush Patrol and a Battalion Chief Command Vehicle.